Niels-wm/os-challenge-included-eagles/README.md

 ###### Author: Lasse Pedersen, s174253

 #### Experiment Motivation
 I found out about the possibility to prioritize each individual thread in Linux using the Pthread-library by changing the threads attributes.
 This however requires you to explicitly set the scheduler policy, which can also be done through the Pthread library.
 The reason for the experiment was that I was interested in knowing if the inbuilt scheduler could be manipulated into prioritizing those specific threads who are specifically assigned to running the reverse hashing algorithm.
 The mindset was that if these threads could be given priority over system tasks, an improvement in performance would hopefully be noticeable.
 But before being able to set the thread-priority you first have to assign the scheduler policy.
 The default Linux policy is 'SCHED\_OTHER', which is a time-sharing round-robin scheduler who will assign each task a certain amount of time pending on what other tasks that are running in the system.
 There are a number of alternative policies, but I will mainly be focusing on SCHED\_FIFO and SCHED\_RR, who both are real-time policies that will pre-empt (interrupt) every other task.
-These will allow me to set their individual thread priority (SCHED\OTHER does not allow for setting priorities).
+These will allow me to set their individual thread priority (SCHED\_OTHER does not allow for setting priorities).
 For proof of concept the thread priority will be loosely based on the task priority.

 #### Setup
 The tests stated below have all run on the same machine.
 Three before implementing thread prioritization, three after with the Round-Robin scheduler and another three after with the FIFO scheduler.
 The tests copies most of the settings from the `run-client-milestone.sh`-script, but the *PRIO\_LAMBDA* have been changed. *PRIO\_LAMBDA* have changed to create an increase in more different package priorities.
 Which is needed in order for the thread prioritization to be effective.
+Please see the implementation in the `thread-priority`-branch.

 ##### Run Configuration
 | Setting           | Value         |